 The City of Richmond currently plans to build an automated parking garage near Main Street Station in the floodway.
+The parking garage will include free, secure, ground level indoor parking for bicycles.
 The ground floor of this garage could potentially house a sheltered outdoor market as an extension of the space on 17th Street.
 This space could serve the market users during inclement or uncomfortably warm weather.